less/less-docs/content/usage/developing-less.md

 ## How to Run Less in Other Environments

 If you look in the libs folder you will see `less`, `less-node`, `less-browser`.
-The `less` folder is pure javascript with no environment specifics. if you require `less/libs/less`, you get a function that takes an environment object and an array of file managers.
+The `less` folder is pure javascript with no environment specifics.
+If you require `less/libs/less`, you get a function that takes an environment object and an array of file managers.
 The file managers are the same file managers that can also be written as a plugin.

 ```js
 var createLess = require("less/libs/less"),